ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 <hub> $ oc delete project rhacm-policies
 ```

-1. For this exercise, create a fork of the following GitHub repository - [https://github.com/michaelkotelnikov/rhacm-workshop](https://github.com/michaelkotelnikov/rhacm-workshop)
+1. For this exercise, create a fork of the following GitHub repository - [https://github.com/ultraJeff/rhacm-workshop](https://github.com/ultraJeff/rhacm-workshop)

-    As a result, you will have your own version of the repository - [https://github.com/&lt;your-username>/rhacm-workshop](https://github.com/michaelkotelnikov/rhacm-workshop)
+    As a result, you will have your version of the repository - **https://github.com/&lt;your-username>/rhacm-workshop**

 2. Afterward, create a namespace on which you will deploy the RHACM resources (Use the namespace.yaml file in the forked repository)